basilesimon/bsfr/content/weeknotes/weeknotes-29.md

 ---
 date: "2021-04-16T00:00:00Z"
-published: false
+draft: true
-title: 'Finally moving on - weeknotes #29'
+title: "Finally moving on - weeknotes #29"
 ---

 End of the longer-than-expected Tactical Tech rush.
 It's in soft-launch and there are still types to harmonise, spacing to tighten and layouts to tweak – but overall we're almost there.